giacecco/my-shadow/README.md

 $
 ```

-The keypairs are created without a password and are stored in *my-shadow*'s configuration folder, that by default is ```$HOME/.myshadow```.
 The nickname you've chosen for the recipient is not stored anywhere in the keys, but only in the names of the files.

-You can choose any other folder as *my-shadow*'s home by using the ```--shadow``` parameter in all commands, e.g. ```myshadow createrecipient --shadow $HOME/.config/myshadow "[recipient nickname]"```.
-The folder is created if it does not exist already.

 The day you are ready for your reader to actually read your timeline, you will have to find a way to share with her the keypair securely.
 After you do that, you can delete your copy of the secure key only (the file ending in ```.sec```), as you will still need the public key (the file ending in ```.pub```).

+The keypairs are created without a password and are stored in *my-shadow*'s keys folder, that by default is ```$HOME/.myshadow```.
+You can choose any other folder by using the ```--shadow``` parameter in all commands, e.g. ```myshadow createrecipient --shadow $HOME/.config/myshadow "[recipient nickname]"```.
+The folder is created if it does not exist already.
+Different keys folders can be used to broadcast different updates to different audiences, e.g. one for your friends, one for your family etc.

-It is important that you keep *my-shadow*'s home folder secure, and that you don't backup it lightheartedly, e.g. on an external hard disk or on Amazon AWS without a further layer of encryption.
+It is important that you keep *my-shadow*'s keys folder secure, and that you don't backup it lightheartedly, e.g. on an external hard disk or on Amazon AWS without a further layer of encryption.

 You can prevent a reader from reading future messages by deleting her keypair from the ```secret``` folder.